Skip to main content

 Shopping PWA functionality can add a separate monthly cost:

 App Store submission costs may sit outside the base subscription.
-The support pace is the bigger risk for builders in a hurry, because one email response per day can turn one rejection into several days of delay.
+Slow support can stretch rejection fixes across several days.

 7. Thunkable